I was a better entrepreneur at 12 years-old.

 Dragging the full plastic bags behind took too much time, so I paid a friend a dollar for his old toy wagon, and collection numbers went even higher.

-At the height of my bottle collecting career, I was making twenty dollars a week.
+I was making twenty dollars a week at the height of my bottle-collecting career.
 At five cents a bottle, that’s 400 bottles a morning.

-These days, a ten-year-old with twenty dollars in his pocket isn’t that impressive.
+A twelve-year-old with twenty dollars in his pocket isn’t that impressive these days.
 But in 1994, in my small town, I was rich.

-Do you think my friends made fun of my career when I was buying them all bubble gum and baseball cards?
+Do you think my friends made fun of my career when I bought them all bubble gum and baseball cards?
 Hell, no.

-A couple of them even offered to go into business with me and, for a few months in the spring of 1994, I franchised my bottle collection business into a couple of neighborhoods I didn’t have time to reach on my own.
+A couple of them even offered to go into business with me, and for a few months in the spring of 1994, I franchised my bottle collection business into a few neighborhoods I didn’t have time to reach on my own.

 I saw opportunity at the bottom of a blue recycling bin, and what started as a way to make some pocket money turned into a business.